Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Results

 \subsection{Numerical Setup and Methods}

 We solve the TOV equations \eqref{eq:TOV_collection-a-eq}-\eqref{eq:TOV_collection-P-eq} numerically using the public code $\mathsf{FBS-Solver}$, developed by the authors of \cite{Diedrichs:2023trk}.
 It uses a Runge-Kutta-Fehlberg solver to integrate the equations.
 Our version of the code – including the data used to make all figures – can be found online here \cite{Jockel-Menger2024}. \\ We implemented the polytropic model for the spin density \eqref{eq:polytropic-spin-density-model} ($s^2=\beta P^\gamma$) in our code.
 One could also study the constant spin-density model \eqref{eq:constant-spin-density-model} ($s^2=s^2_0$) if one takes $\gamma=0$ and sets $\beta \equiv s_0^2$. \\ We do not solve the model for the spin fluid without spin polarization \eqref{eq:realistic-spin-density-model} ($s^2=\frac{1}{8}(\hbar n)^2$).
 This is because any contributions of the spin-density will not significantly affect solution of \eqref{eq:TOV_collection-a-eq}-\eqref{eq:TOV_collection-P-eq} at the densities present in a NS (see the discussion in \autoref{subsec:analytical-results}).
 Another way of motivating this, is by considering the units $c = G = M_\odot = 1$ used in this work.
 In these units, the Planck mass is $M_p = \sqrt{\hbar} \approx 1.1 \times 10^{-38}$.
 This directly implies that $\hbar \approx 1.2 \times 10^{-76}$.
-All terms in \eqref{eq:realistic-spin-density-model} related to spin contributions are proportional to $\hbar^2$.
-It can be concluded that no effect will be visible in any numerical solution in the context of neutron stars consisting of standard model particles. \\ Additionally, we consider the case where the torsion effects are not sourced by microphysical spin but rather by macroscopic angular momentum (see the discussion in \autoref{sec:uniformly-rotating-neutron-stars}). \\
+All terms in \eqref{eq:realistic-spin-density-model} related to spin contributions are proportional to $\hbar^2$. \LM{The values of the torsion terms will therefore be very small and difficult to resolve numerically.
+It can be concluded that likely no effects will be visible in any numerical solution in the context of neutron stars consisting of fermionic particles.} \\ Additionally, we consider the case where the torsion effects are not sourced by microphysical spin but rather by macroscopic angular momentum (see the discussion in \autoref{sec:uniformly-rotating-neutron-stars}). \\

 To model the neutron matter, we use the DD2 equation of state (with electrons) \cite{Hempel:2009mc} and the APR EOS \cite{Schneider:2019vdm}.
 Both are taken from the CompOSE database \cite{Typel:2013rza}.
 We take the DD2 and APR EOS as representatives of a stiff and soft EOS, respectively.
 They were also chosen because they are widely used by a number of groups and thus are well known in the literature.